Carlos Santana Preview, Player Props: Brewers vs. Padres

-Carlos Santana -- with a slugging percentage of .571 in his past 10 games, including four home runs -- will be in action for the Milwaukee Brewers against the San Diego Padres, with Pedro Avila on the hill, on August 26 at 7:10 PM ET.
+On Sunday, Carlos Santana (.550 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 2:10 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Padres.
+He had a one-hit showing in his previous game (1-for-3) against the Padres.

 Carlos Santana Game Info & Props vs. the Padres